Here are my favourite hotels and luxury resorts in Ubud, because a fancy trip to Bali's cultural capital should be on every itinerary.

 Are there budget-friendly hotels in Ubud?

 Yes!
-Ubud has great budget options, such as Bisma Cottages, Tegal Sari, ARTOTEL, Biyukukung Suite & Spa, all listed above.
+Ubud has great budget options, such as Bisma Cottages, Tegal Sari, ARTOTEL and Biyukukung Suite & Spa.
 With their convenient locations and affordable rates, these hotels offer great value without compromising comfort.

 Are there eco-friendly hotels in Ubud?